 “Brilliantly brainstormed bits to battle business blogger’s block” was the original title for this post, but it’s a tricky tongue twister.
 If you’re struggling with writer’s block, you might appreciate getting straight to the point rather than tongue-in-cheek humor.
 These 12 inspired tips have been cultivated from a number of brilliant bloggers and personal blogging experiences.
+Hopefully, they will help you overcome writer’s block.

 Whether you are writing a blog post or an article for your email or print newsletter, these ideas should inspire your inner writer (or at least give you a jumping-off point to pen your next written masterpiece).
 Even the least experienced author should be able to draft up an interesting and poignant article by following one or more of these suggestions.